snowplow-archive/snowplow.github.com/analytics/event-dictionaries-and-data-models/iglu.md

 # Iglu

-In the previous section, we described how both [events][events] and [contexts][contexts] have schemas which define what data is recorded about the event, or context, at data capture time.
+In the previous section, we described how both [events](events.html) and [contexts](contexts.html) have schemas which define what data is recorded about the event, or context, at data capture time.

-In this section, we describe the role played by Iglu, our machine-readable schema repository, in enabling Snowplow to enable users to define their own schemas, whilst elegantly handle, process and warehouse their data.
+In this section, we describe the role played by Iglu, our machine-readable schema repository, in enabling Snowplow to correctly process and warehouse that data.

+## Schemaing data in Snowplow

+Snowplow gives you a lot of flexibility to define the events you want to capture, and the data schemas for each of those events.
+In order to use that functionality, Snowplow requires that you put together schemas for your events and contexts, ahead of data collection time.
+It then uses those schemas to process the data, in particular:

+1. To validate that the data coming in is 'good data' that conforms to the schema
+2. Process the data correctly, in particular, shredding the JSONs that represent the data into tidy tables in Redshift suitable for analysis

+Iglu is a key technology for making this possible.

 ## An overview of how Iglu is used